tmfg/digitraffic-actions/README.md

 Action for mirroring a single branch with tags to another repository.

 ## Changes in v2
-Upgrade from node from 12 to 16.
+Upgrade node from 12 to 16.

 ## Usage